bliutwo/pomodoro/README.md

 That is, high priority items appear first.

+- [ ] Allow custom settings, i.e., allow them to change the length of pomodoro, break, and longbreak.
+  - [ ] Just ask them at the beginning.
+  - [ ] Eventually, take in a file that has those three settings.

 - [ ] Use Overcooked sounds as default.
 More details later.
 - [ ] Why does the output of partial pomodoro (ending_pomodoro) not show up in the GUI?